run-ai/docs/docs/Administrator/integrations/launch-job-via-kubernetes-api.md

 There are cases where you want to forgo the CLI and use direct YAML calls.
 A frequent scenario for using the Kubernetes YAML syntax to submit jobs is __integrations__.
 Researchers may already be working with an existing system that submits jobs, and want to continue working with the same system.
 Though it is possible to call the Run:AI CLI from the customer's integration, it is sometimes not enough.

-This article is a complementary article on [launching jobs via YAML](launch-job-via-yaml.md).
+This article is a complementary article to the article [Launching jobs via YAML](launch-job-via-yaml.md).
 It shows how to use [Kubernetes API](https://kubernetes.io/docs/tasks/administer-cluster/access-cluster-api/#programmatic-access-to-the-api){target=_blank} to submit jobs.

-The article will use Python, though the article above provides several others programming languages.
+The article uses Python, though Kubernetes API is available several other programming languages.

 ## Submit a Run:AI Job